rafid29mehda/Real-Time-Heart-Rate-Variability-HRV-Analysis-for-Stress-Detection-Using-Wearable-ECG-Data/README.md

 # Real-Time Heart Rate Variability (HRV) Analysis for Stress Detection

 ## Project Overview
 This project implements a pipeline for real-time stress detection using Heart Rate Variability (HRV) features extracted from synthetic electrocardiogram (ECG) data.
 The goal is to develop a lightweight machine learning model suitable for wearable devices, such as smartwatches, to classify stress levels (low vs. high).
 The pipeline processes ECG signals, extracts HRV features, and trains a Random Forest classifier to predict stress, demonstrating expertise in biomedical signal processing and machine learning.
-This project complements other portfolio projects (e.g., ECG arrhythmia classification) by focusing on feature engineering and real-time analysis, enhancing the author’s PhD profile in Biomedical Signal Processing.

 ## Objectives
 - Generate synthetic ECG data to simulate wearable device inputs.